nktkarnany/whimsy-editor-vue/package/README.md

 # Whimsy Vue

-Whimsy Editor is a vue 3 component
+Whimsy Editor Vue is a vue 3 component

 ## Introduction

-Whimsy Editor is a Notion-style WYSIWYG editor with AI-powered autocompletions.
+Whimsy Editor is a WYSIWYG editor with AI-powered autocompletions.

 ## Installation